otalk/getScreenMedia/README.md

 Suitable for use with browserify/CommonJS on the client.

 If you're not using browserify or you want AMD support use `getscreenmedia.bundle.js`.
+Note that if no module system is detected it will attach a function called `getScreenMedia` to `window`.

 ## Installing